German Visa and Residence Permit Requirements for US Citizens

 The United States of America is one of the nations for which the Federal Republic of Germany has special regulations concerning entry visas and residence permits.

 US citizens in possession of a valid US passport do not need a visa for tourist or business trips to Germany for stays of up to 90 days.
-The passport must not expire before the end of the scheduled trip.
-(Usually no less than three months before the return date.)
-For stays lasting 91 days or longer, you need a residence permit in the form of a visa that is affixed to your US passport.
+(This also applies to citizens of Australia, Canada, Israel, Japan, and New Zealand.)
+The passport must not expire before the end of the scheduled trip, usually no less than three months before the return date.
+For stays lasting 91 days or longer, you need an “electronic residence title” (eAT, elektronischer Aufenthaltstitel), a permit in the form of a biometric chip card that resembles a credit card (since September 2011).
 The residence permit is also a work permit for people who wish to be employed in Germany.
 (A separate work permit is no longer issued, but you must meet the requirements for employment in order to work in Germany.)
-This combination visa, residence, and work permit, called an Aufenthaltstitel, indicates the following:
+This combination residence and work permit indicates/contains the following:

 - The length of time you are permitted to stay in Germany (indefinite or a limited time, “valid until”),

 - any conditions or restrictions on your stay, including whether you are permitted to work or not,